Guilt Trip (song): Commercial performance

 On the week of July 6, 2013, "Guilt Trip" peaked at number 2 on the US Billboard Bubbling Under R&B/Hip-Hop Songs chart, remaining on it for a total of two weeks.
 The same week, it peaked at number 39 on the US Billboard On-Demand Songs chart.

 Live performances

 The song was performed live by West during the first concert of The Yeezus Tour at Seattle's KeyArena in October 2013.
 The next month, West performed it at the first concert in New York City on the tour at the Barclays Center.
 In December 2013, he delivered a live performance of "Guilt Trip" at the New Orleans Arena as part of The Yeezus Tour.
 During the performance, anonymous female figures wearing robes braided themselves around him.
 The figures were also involved with West's performance of "I Am a God" during the concert, holding him aloft.
+In 2016, Kid Cudi performed his verse at Coachella, which he stated in 2017 would be his last time.